icosahedron/kubernetes-homelab/README.md

 Setting up a homelab is a great way to learn about technologies.

-This homelab is set up using [KinD](https://kind.sigs.k8s.io/), the Kubernetes in Docker version of K8s, on an Ubuntu 24.04 VM.
+This homelab is set up using [KinD](https://kind.sigs.k8s.io/), the Kubernetes in Docker version of K8s, on an Ubuntu 24.04 VM in Hyper-V.
 All nodes will be on the same VM in docker containers.

-I put this on Github for permanence reasons, but also so people could play with it and learn from it perhaps.
+I put this on Github for permanence reasons, but also so people could learn from it perhaps.
+File issues with problems or improvements as fitting.

 ## Tools